 What is Chaga?

 Chaga doesn’t pop up from the forest floor like most mushrooms.
-Rather, Chaga appears on the tops of birch trees as a black, charcoal-like mass (called a conk) with a woody, orange interior.
+Rather, Chaga appears on birch trees as a black, charcoal-like mass (called a conk) with a woody, orange interior.
 Despite its unsightly exterior, the wide-ranging health benefits of Chaga more than make up for its lack of aesthetic beauty.
 Chaga is packed with antioxidants, vitamins, and minerals, making it a functional fungi powerhouse.
 It’s been shown to support a strong immune system, provide anti-inflammatory benefits, support heart health, promote good digestion, and potentially play a role in cancer prevention, just to name a few.
 Learn more about Chaga mushroom benefits here.
 One interesting theory is that Chaga’s many beneficial compounds may be a result of natural adaptations by the fungus to withstand the cold, harsh climate in which it grows.

 How to identify Chaga